Holland Park School

-Holland Park School is a coeducational secondary school and sixth form located in Holland Park, London, England.
-Opened in 1958, the school became the flagship for comprehensive education, and at one time had over 2,000 students.
+Holland Park School is a coeducational comprehensive secondary school and sixth form located in Holland Park, London, England.
+Opened in 1958, the school was considered a flagship for comprehensive education, nicknamed 'the socialist Eton', and at one time had over 2,000 students.

 History

-The school was originally built in 1957 by Sir Ahmed Omar and Daniel J Noel, with his father, Michael Noel.
-The school was divided into 4 groups, band 1, 2, 3 and 4.
+The school was built in 1957 by Sir Ahmed Omar and Daniel J Noel, with his father, Michael Noel.

+The school had its first pupil intake in 1958.
+The formal school opening took place on 23 October 1959 and was made by politician and local resident Lady Norman.

 In 1969, Hilary Benn represented the school in Top of the Form.
-Journalist George Gale, then editor of The Spectator, even claimed that Holland Park girls were running a vice ring at the school.
+Journalist George Gale in 1970 whilst editor of The Spectator claimed that Holland Park girls were running a vice ring at the school.
 The school snubbed the 1973 wedding of Princess Anne by working through the national holiday granted to schools and giving children another holiday in lieu.

+There was up to £50,000 in damage due to arson, around Saturday 22 February 1975.

 In 1977, punk band The Slits, supported by The Moors Murderers, performed a benefit concert for the NSPCC at the school.

-The Slits performed on-stage masturbation.
-The headmaster at the time, Derek Rushworth, was beaten up and had both his ankles broken in 1985.
+In 1985 the then headmaster Derek Rushworth, was beaten up and had both his ankles broken.

-There was up to £50,000 in damage due to arson, around Saturday 22 February 1975.

 By 1997, the school was heavily criticised by Ofsted for poor academic standards and lack of discipline.

 In 2000, the school was visited by Nelson Mandela.
 The next year, the school received its new headmaster, Colin Hall, assigned with the job to turn its fortunes around.
-Hall reintroduced mandatory school uniforms.
+Hall reintroduced mandatory school uniforms. and banding in place of teaching mixed-ability classes.
 In 2006, fingerprint activated locks were installed on lockers, while the decision to sell parts of the school grounds to finance a new school building caused controversy in 2007.

 Fourteen years after being criticised for poor academic standards, the school was classed as "outstanding" by Ofsted.
 A new school building opened in 2012, and in 2013, the school was converted to academy status.